 The Godchauxs were husband and wife.
 Keith had been Dave Mason's piano player.
 They were asked to leave in 1979.

 Hart was kicked out his High School band because his teacher didn't think he could keep a beat.

-Kreutzmann loves diving and has filmed a fifty-minute documentary called Ocean Spirit.
+Kreutzmann loves diving and filmed a 50-minute documentary called Ocean Spirit.

 The fans of the Grateful Dead are known as Deadheads, and have often been called the best fans in rock n' roll.
 They frequently followed the Dead from town to town, attempting to see as many shows as possible.
 They usually wore tie dyed clothing and would also engage in the use of many illegal substances.

 Garcia was in the army for nine months in 1959 before meeting longtime collaborator Robert Hunter in Palo Alto.